Bunlong/activenavbar/README.md

 ## Usage

-Assume we have home, post and category page, and have navbar for each page below:
+Assume we have home, food and beverage page, and have navbar for each page below:

     %ul
       %li
         = link_to "Home", homes_path
       %li
-        = link_to "Food", posts_path
+        = link_to "Food", foods_path
       %li
-        = link_to "Beverage", categories_path
+        = link_to "Beverage", beverages_path

 Assume we have style sheet for navbar below: